-School Nursing is a specialized practice of professional nursing that advances the well-being, academic success and life-long achievement of students.
+School Nursing is a specialized practice of professional nursing that advances the well-being, academic success, and life-long achievement of students.
 Goshen Community Schools provides a school nurse in each building in the corporation ensuring that health services are provided to benefit the health and success of all students.

-The goal of the School Nurse is to promote a safe and healthy community in which students will be encouraged to become life-long learners, self-managers, and self-advocates for their health and education.
+The goal of the School Nurse is to promote a safe and healthy community in which students will be encouraged to become lifelong learners, self-managers, and self-advocates for their health and education.

 How does a School Nurse